-The Corona virus outbreak has everyone on edge.
-A routine screening at work or a phone call might be the way bad news comes to light that an employee has tested positive for COVID.
-However the method, the first responsibility of the employers should be to ensure the safety of the employee’s co workers while adhering to the laws of the land.
+The Coronavirus outbreak has everyone on edge.
+Routine screening at work or a phone call might be the way bad news comes to light that an employee has tested positive for COVID.
+However, the method, the first responsibility of the employers should be to ensure the safety of the employee’s co-workers while adhering to the laws of the land.

 Ever since the COVID19 infection has been termed a pandemic by the World Health Organization, workplaces around the world have been busy putting in place action plans in response to employees being tested positive and to keep the workplace safe and sanitized.